07 Dec How Does In-Home Detox for Opioid Addiction Work?

 In-home opioid addiction recovery is a modern solution for busy individuals in all walks of life, offering…

 Elite Home Detox brings the services of a traditional rehab clinic into a patient’s home, offering dedicated, one-on-one attention for every patient.
 Since every patient’s circumstances and needs are different, we tailor a comprehensive treatment plan to every individual.

-Elite Home Detox provides an onsite nurse 24/7 to monitor the patient, adjust the treatment plan as necessary, and answer any questions that the patient, their friends, or their family may have about detox or our rehabilitation program.
+Elite Home Detox provides an onsite team member 24/7 to monitor the patient, adjust the treatment plan as necessary, and answer any questions that the patient, their friends, or their family may have about detox or our rehabilitation program.
 We stay with our patients every step of the way to ensure a safe recovery with results that last.

 Convenient and private